 Claude splutters for a few seconds before leaning back into the sofa.
 He has chosen, he tells me with his heavy sigh, to take the moral high ground.
 He mutters something in French, and an unsteady silence follows.
 I swallow.
 “Now, Fred, as I was saying”—and here he glares at Roxanne, who is already back to her phone—“America in the seventies was a very different place.
 Just look at these pictures—let me see if I can get the Apple TV working.”

 And without a hint of irony, Claude cuts off his precious newsreader.
 The final image is of a man wandering forlornly about the ruined foundations of his burnt-out Californian bungalow, the camera pushing its zoom to the limit, the golden face elusive.
 The reporter’s voice is flat.
 “He’s probably lost everything.
 Maybe his kids, or a pet.
 Perhaps the ashes of a loved one.
 Imagine.
 Imagine.”

 Claude is grinning, white teeth sharp and sudden.
 “Got it,” he says.
 The picture changes.

 The candidates’ stances on the annual bear hunt are comically predictable.
-“I say no more bear hunts!” the perpetually grey-haired Democrat announces to the cameras.
+“I say no more bear hunts!” the grey-haired, harried-looking Democrat announces to the cameras.
 “Long live the bear hunt!” the sharp, dead-eyed Republican cries (why do Republicans always look like Republicans?), “build a wall around the mountains—and make the bears pay for it!”